zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Holy power cannot be reset.
 It must tick all the way down, then PCs can pray again to restart the clock.

+A torch provides bright light in a 30 feet radius, and dim light for another 30 feet.
+When acting without light, all Rolls that rely on sight are made with disadvantage.

 #### Reaction Roll

 When you encounter strangers, the most visible party member makes a Luck Roll to determine their reaction to the party.